jcmoraisjr/haproxy-ingress/README.md

 doesn't use `ssl-redirect` annotation.
 If true HAProxy Ingress sends a `302 redirect` to https if TLS is configured.

+### stat

+Configurations of the HAProxy status page:

+* `stats-auth`: Enable basic authentication with clear-text password - `<user>:<passwd>`
+* `stats-port`: Change the port HAProxy should listen to requests

 ### syslog-endpoint

 Configure the UDP syslog endpoint where HAProxy should send access logs.

+### timeout

+Define timeout configurations:

+* `timeout-client`: Maximum inactivity time on the client side
+* `timeout-client-fin`: Maximum inactivity time on the client side for half-closed connections - FIN_WAIT state
+* `timeout-connect`: Maximum time to wait for a connection to a backend
+* `timeout-http-request`: Maximum time to wait for a complete HTTP request
+* `timeout-keep-alive`: Maximum time to wait for a new HTTP request on keep-alive connections
+* `timeout-server`: Maximum inactivity time on the backend side
+* `timeout-server-fin`: Maximum inactivity time on the backend side for half-closed connections - FIN_WAIT state
+* `timeout-tunnel`: Maximum inactivity time on the client and backend side for tunnels